 Andi Goodwin joined the UMBC Athletics staff as a full-time academic advisor in September 2012.
-She will serve as the advisor for the sports of men’s soccer, volleyball, women's basketball, swimming and diving and softball.
-Goodwin had been working as an academic coach and intern in the department since February 2012.
+She serves as the advisor for the sports of men’s soccer, volleyball, women's basketball and swimming and diving.
+Goodwin, who also works with the department's community outreach initiatives, had been working as an academic coach and intern in the department since February 2012.

 Prior to joining the Retrievers’ staff, Goodwin worked with the Baltimore Ravens for eight years in the organization’s advertising, community relations, and ticketing operations departments.
 Beginning in 2003, Goodwin managed the Ravens’ Ticket Office and assisted in the creation of the team’s Customer Service Initiative.
 Following a move to the advertising sector, she created and coordinated the team’s business ventures.
 After another internal move, this time to Community Relations, she organized and managed the Ravens’ community involvement and foundation efforts through event planning and media relations efforts.